If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 1. Put your baby on a pillow

-Put your baby belly down on a relatively firm pillow with her feet on the floor, so that her face is automatically lifted off the ground.
-That position is not as hard for the young babies and with MOM in front of her singing or making funny faces, she might just endure some of her hated tummy time.
+Put your baby belly down on a relatively firm pillow with her feet on the floor to automatically lift her face off the ground.
+That position is not as hard for young babies, and with MOM in front of her singing or making funny faces, she might just endure some of her hated tummy time.

-Either use a pillow you already have at home or consider buying a special tummy time pillow, like this one.
-(Link to Amazon, opens in a new window.)
+Either use a pillow you already have at home or consider buying a special tummy time pillow like this one.

 2. Make sure the tummy time is interesting